 Migraine and patent foramen ovale

-The National Institute for Health and Care Excellence (NICE) currently advises against the use of percutaneous closure of patent foramen ovale for recurrent migraine because of inadequate evidence of efficacy.
-There is also evidence of a small incidence of well-recognised but sometimes serious adverse events, including embolisation (reported in less than 1% of patients).
+NICE currently advises against the use of percutaneous closure of patent foramen ovale for recurrent migraine because of inadequate evidence of efficacy.
+There is also evidence of a small incidence of well-recognised but sometimes serious adverse events, including embolisation (reported in less than 1% of patients) .

 Oral contraceptives may be considered if patients do not respond to or cannot tolerate typical migraine preventative medications.
-In patients with migraine with aura, oral contraceptives should be used with caution, as they may add to the risk of stroke.
+In patients with migraine with aura, however, NICE advises that they should be avoided, as they may add to the risk of stroke .

-Migraine and the combined oral contraceptive pill (COCP)
+Migraine and the combined oral contraceptive (COC) pill

 Combined hormonal contraceptives should be used with caution in patients with migraine without aura if there are any further risk factors for arterial disease (eg, family history, diabetes, hypertension, smoking, age over 35 years or obesity).